hwkoene/soap/README.md

 # Python Object Persistence

+This library provides a single `@dataobject` decorator for object persistence.
+Decorated classes will store their instances under `./data/<ClassName>` in `json` format with their UUID as filename.
-This library provides a single `@dataobject` decorator for object persistence. `filter` and `exclude` methods are added as classmethods to query the existing objects.
+`filter()` and `exclude()` methods are added as classmethods to query the existing objects.

+For each class variable that is annotated, a `property` will be provided with the same name.

+Class variables whos annotation is also a decorated object or list thereof are stored as a string of their UUID and will be resolved when their `get()` method is first called.

 ## Example
 ```python